Examples of non connective C*-algebras: Introduction

 For a discrete group $G,$ we define $I(G)$ to be the augmention ideal, i.e. the kernel of the trivial representation $C^{\star}(G)\to\C.$ $G$ is called connective if $I(G)$ is a connective $C^{\star}$-algebra.
 From definition (see \cite[p.
-4921]{Dad}) connectivity of $G$ may be viewed as a stringent topological property that accounts simultaneously for the quasidiagonality of $C^{\star}(G)$ and the verification of the Kadison -- Kaplansky conjecture for certain classes of groups.
-In particular, connective groups must be torsion - free.
-Examples of nonabelian connective groups were exhibited in \cite{D2} \cite{Dad}, \cite{DPS}.
+4921]{Dad}) connectivity of $G$ may be viewed as a stringent topological property that accounts simultaneously for the quasidiagonality of $C^{\star}(G)$ and the verification of the Kadison-Kaplansky conjecture for certain classes of groups.
+Here we can referring to conjecture from 2014 \cite[p.
+166]{D}. {\em If $G$ is a discrete, countable, torsion-free, amenable group, then the natural map is an isomorphism of groups.} Where $KK(I(G),\mathcal{K})$ is the Kasparov group and $[[I(G),\mathcal{K}]]$ is a group of the homotopy classes of asymptotic morphisms.
+In 2017 M. Dadarlat found an amenable and not connective group $G_2$ for which the above conjecture fails \cite[Cor.
+3.2]{D2}.

+Connective groups must be torsion-free, \cite[Remark 2.8 and 4.4]{D3}.
+Here is a short list of such groups: \begin{itemize} \item[1.] a countable torsion free nilpotent groups, \cite[Th.4.3]{D3}; \item[2.] let $0\to N\to G\to H\to 0$ be a central extension of discrete countable amenable groups where $N$ is torsion-free.
+If $H$ is connected then so does $G$; \cite[Th.
+4.1]{D3}; \item[3.] wreath product of connected groups is a connected group \cite[Th.3.2]{DPS}; \item[4.] a torsion-free crystallographic group is connective if and only if is locally indicable if and only if is diffuse (see below) and \cite{D2}. \end{itemize} A discrete group $G$ is called locally indicable if every finitely generated non-trivial subgroup $L$ of $G$ has an infinite abelianization.
+The group $G$ is called diffuse if every non-empty finite subset $A$ of $G$ has an element $a\in A$ such that for any $g\in G,$ either $ga$ or $g^{-1}a$ is not in $A,$ \cite{D2}, \cite{GLS}.
 1mm